rexposadas/art/README.md

 # Using more options

-You can view the options you can have by `art help`
+You can view the options you can have by:

+`./art`